My opinion of Flender is ⚡️ positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 To be honest I was already in search of a reliable way to do it when I found Flender.

-I don’t want to seem too enthusiastic, it’s too early to be so, but I think it offers a high rate of return in relation to the “security” given by the current extra-low default rate.
+I think Flender offers a decent rate of return in relation to the “security” given by the current low default rate.

 There is a fair variety of business sectors (car, fishing, agriculture, construction, energy, transport), so it also offers a decent diversification.